Last Updated on 17 December, 2020 by Veronica

 Gambetta Square and Republic Square

-What to see near Pont-l’Abbé
+What to See Near Pont-l’Abbé

 - Lighthouse of Elckmel, climb its steps and contemplate the view from the heights.
 Walk the coast to St. Guénolé.
-Don’t forget to try the sweet crepes, they are typical of this area.
+Don’t forget to try the sweet crepes, and they are typical of this area.

 - Lesconil.
 If you go on a stormy day, it’s great for watching the waves break against the locks.